-Over the first 12 hours that followed the Illapel earthquake, two large aftershocks were reported in the Global Centroid Moment Tensor (GCMT) catalog.
-The first one ($M_w7.1$) occurred ~23 minutes after the mainshock, while the second one ($M_w6.8$) occurred ~5.25 hours after it.
-To quantify later in the discussion the impact of these large aftershocks on the post-seismic slip, we calculate their static offsets from the position time series.
-Because of the Kalman filter, these offsets are smoothed over time, and thus are not accommodated instantaneously but instead over a certain duration ($T{\rm kalman}$).
-That duration can be estimated is given by the following formula: $A.\sqrt{\Delta t}.k$, where A is the expected amplitude of the static offset at the stations, Δt is the sampling interval of the time series and k is the parameter of the Kalman filter ($3.0 \times 10^{-7} {\rm km/\sqrt{s}}$).
-We estimate A by computing the expected offsets using Okada's formulas (Okada, 1985) inside an homogeneous half-space ($\mu = 39$ GPa for the rigidity and $\nu = 0.25$ for the Poisson's ratio) and using the nodal plane with the shallower dipping angle as well as the hypocenter location reported by the GCMT catalog.
+- Over the first 12 hours that followed the Illapel earthquake, two large aftershocks were reported in the Global Centroid 95 Moment Tensor (GCMT) catalog.
+The first one (Mw7.1) occurred ~23 minutes after the mainshock, while the second one (Mw6.8) occurred ~5.25 hours after it.
+To quantify later in the discussion the impact of these large aftershocks on the postseismic slip, we calculate their static offsets from the position time series.
+Because of the Kalman filter, these offsets are smoothed over time, and thus are not accommodated instantaneously but instead over a certain duration ( $T{kalman}$ ).
+That duration can be estimated by the following formula: $A.\sqrt{\Delta t}.k$ , where A is the expected amplitude of the static offset at the stations, - 100 $\Delta t$ is the sampling interval of the time series and k is the parameter of the Kalman filter $(3.0 \times 10^{-7} \text{km}/\sqrt{s})$ .
+We estimate A by computing the expected offsets using Okada's formulas (Okada, 1985) inside an homogeneous half-space ( $\mu = 39$ GPa for the rigidity and $\nu = 0.25$ for the Poisson's ratio) and using the nodal plane with the shallower dipping angle as well as the hypocenter location reported by the GCMT catalog.
 The expected width and length of the fault plane is determined using the empirical relationship for subduction-interface events obtained by Thingbaijam et al. (2017).
-From Using the estimated $T{\rm kalman}$, we extract the static offsets of these two aftershocks from the position time series by choosing a pre-earthquake position at t = origin time $-T{\rm kalman}$ and a post-earthquake position at t = origin time $+T{\rm kalman}$.
+From the estimated $T{\text{kalman}}$ , - 105 we extract the static offsets of these two aftershocks from the position time series by choosing a pre-earthquake position at $t = \text{origin time} T{\text{kalman}}$ and a post-earthquake position at $t = \text{origin time} + T{\text{kalman}}$ .
 We center the offset on the origin time of each earthquake to account for the fact that the Kalman filter is applied both forward and backward.
 We show in Supplementary Material S1 two tables that summarize the computed offsets at each station for both aftershocks.
-Tables 1 and 2 summarize the computed offsets at each station for both aftershocks, and An example of a corrected time series is presented in Figure 2.

-The kinematic position time series, even after applying a sidereal filter, remain relatively noisy.
-The standard deviation calculated over the from 6 days of data prior to the mainshock ranges ranging from 2.45 to 3.98 mm.
-Thus, we choose to favor noise reduction over the rate of positioning by smoothing the time series using a 1-hour sliding window.
+An example of a corrected time series is presented in Figure 2. - The kinematic position time series, even after applying a sidereal filter, remain relatively noisy.
+The standard deviation calculated over the 6 days of data prior to the mainshock ranges from 2.45 to 3.98 mm.
+Thus, we choose to favor noise reduction over the rate of positioning.
 Every hour, from the 1st to the 12th hour after the mainshock, we calculate the average position using a 1-hour window centered on the time of interest.
 Thus, we obtain hourly position time series that show the cumulative surface displacement since the mainshock.
-The cumulative surface displacements are calculated at every hour since the mainshock origin time by computing the average positions over a 1-hour time window centered on the time of interest.
-The errors associated with these new observations are set to the standard deviation of the time series measured prior to the mainshock.
-Figure 2 illustrates for one station the different steps that we perform to obtain the hourly position time series (see Supplementary Material S2 S1 for similar figures for all the stations).
+The errors associated with these new observations are set to the standard deviation - 115 of the time series measured prior to the mainshock.
+Figure 2 illustrates for one station the different steps that we perform to obtain the hourly position time series (see Supplementary Material S2 for similar figures for all the stations).
 The orange dots on Figure 2 represent the hourly positions that we use to obtain the spatio-temporal evolution of very early afterslip.
 Because of strong spurious signals that are not of tectonic origin, we disregard the first two hours for station LVIL and hours 2 and 3 for station OVLL.

-110 2.2 Inversion of the very early afterslip
+120 2.2 Inversion of the very early afterslip